Substance Abuse Disorder Treatment Specialist Q&A

 1. The social user

 As the first type of substance user, the social user can take or leave the substance and does not make it a focal point in their life.
-The social user never puts them or others in harm’s way while using the substance and shows no pattern.
-This user does not use in excess.
+The social user never puts themselves or others in harm’s way while using the substance and shows no pattern.
+This user does not use it in excess.

 2. The substance abuser

 The substance abuser is a drug abuser and can stop using a substance and return to a somewhat normal life.
-This user may also be considered a “binge user” which is when an individual uses in excess at times, but rarely shows a daily pattern of abuse.
+This user may also be considered a “binge user” which is when an individual uses in excess at times but rarely shows a daily pattern of abuse.
 Although they do not use drugs or alcohol on a daily, they are susceptible to issues of a drug abuser.

 3. The addict